 Federal Solar Tax Credit

-These days, one of the best incentives most people can get to help reduce the cost of installing solar is the Federal Solar Tax Credit, also known as the Investment Tax Credit (ITC).
-The ITC is a 30 percent tax credit for solar systems on residential and commercial properties.
-There is no dollar amount cap amount on the ITC, but it is important to note that it is a non-refundable tax credit, meaning the amount of credit you are eligible for is tied to your tax liability.
+There is no dollar amount cap amount on the ITC; you’re eligible to the 30% tax break whether you spend $10,000 or 100,000.
+However, it is important to note that the amount of credit you are eligible for is tied to your tax liability.
 We’ve said it before and we’ll say it again, talk to a tax expert.

-Rooftop solar for your home: Local incentives for local people!
-The Utah solar tax credit, officially known as the Renewable Energy Systems Tax Credit, covers up to 25% of the purchase and installation costs for residential solar PV projects, capped at $1,600 of cost, whichever is less.
+Local incentives for local people!
+The Utah solar tax credit, officially known as the Renewable Energy Systems Tax Credit, covers up to 25% of the purchase and installation costs for residential solar PV projects, capped at $1,600, whichever is less.
 Learn more and apply here.

-The Utah tax credits are phasing down too.
-For residential systems, the cap dollar amount you can receive begins to phase down as follows:
+The Utah residential solar tax credit is also phasing down.
+The cap dollar amount you can receive begins to phase down as follows:

 - 25% capped at $1,200 until 12/31/21